Tony Osbaldiston (chairman)

 - To provide independent oversight over the external audit process through agreeing the suitability of the scope and approach of the external auditor's work, assessing its objectivity in undertaking its work and monitoring its independence, taking into account relevant UK professional regulatory requirements and the auditor's period in office and compensation.

 - To oversee the effectiveness of the internal audit process.

 - To oversee the effectiveness of the external audit process, particularly with regard to the quality and cost-effectiveness of the auditor's work.

 - To report to the board how it has discharged its responsibilities.

 Activities of the committee

-- Reviewed the significant management judgements reflected in the Group's results including significant contract judgements, the carrying value of goodwill and the investment in the Indian joint venture.
+- Reviewed the significant management judgements reflected in the Group's results including significant contract judgements and the carrying value of the investment in the Indian joint venture.

 - Reviewed the Group's risk register.